huabawa/Jalpc/_posts/2017-08-23-How-to-install-a-ruby-on-rails-site-on-amazon-Ubuntu-Server-16.04.md

 For a video about how to do this, click on this youtube link. https://www.youtube.com/watch?v=zbwhn3GIb6I&t=8s

+If you interested in how to set up the payment gateway, you could use paypal or any other payment gateway.
+Catarse offers their own payment gateways.
+If you're interested in finding out more about payment gateways, please vist their github page https://github.com/catarse/catarse.

 ## Common Issues:

 If this shows up in Terminal when you try to run bower install,